 FYI, the green motion tag is often completely independent of of the detection zone on most of the cams (I say often because there are a few cases on one or 2 camera models I’ve seen where the motion tag will never highlight anything in the non-detection areas, but most of the camera models do).
 Seeing the green motion tag on something outside the detection zone does not necessarily mean that motion is being considered for an event trigger or AI object detection recognition.

-Blue is a car driving by, completely outside the detection zone, but red is the camera’s estimate of the motion tag or parts that could possibly be related to the motion object.
+- Blue is a car driving by, completely outside the detection zone,

 The detection zone will trigger for the yellow guy and detect it as a person even though half the person is not in the detection zone, because the AI will consider a full object even if part of it is outside the detection zone, as long as some part of the object’s bounding box is within the detection zone.